 Coconut Kheer is a south Indian vegan dessert.
 We call it kheer & people in south India traditionally call it Payasam.
 Primarily prepared during festivals & special occasions, the payasam tastes similar to our regular kheer.

-There are certain things I want to tell about the coconut kheer.
+There are certain things I want to tell you about the kheer.

 Exciting Facts About Coconut Kheer (Payasam)

 First thing, it is a traditional variety of kheer.
 We use rice.
 They use coconut in the kheer.
 Second, you won’t get it at sweet shops.
 I mean, you can buy coconut laddu but not kheer.
-That’s not a big deal because today I will show you how to make this recipe at home.
+That’s not a big deal because I will show you how to make this recipe at home today.

-If ingredients are the same, then what’s the difference between coconut kheer & regular kheer.
+If the ingredients are the same, what’s the difference between coconut kheer & regular kheer?
 Let’s checkout.

 Coconut Kheer v/s Regular Kheer